2010 Commonwealth Games: Commonwealth Games Village

-Costs
+Budget

 The initial total budget estimated by the Indian Olympic Association in 2003 for hosting the Games was ₹16.2 billion.
 In 2010, however, the official total budget soon escalated to an estimated ₹115 billion, a figure which excluded non-sports-related infrastructure development.
 Business Today magazine estimated that the Games cost ₹700 billion.
-The 2010 Commonwealth Games were reportedly the most expensive Commonwealth Games ever.
-Prior to the Games, it was also the second most expensive international multi-sport event ever held in Asia, after the 2008 Summer Olympics in Beijing, China.
+The 2010 Commonwealth Games was reportedly the most expensive Commonwealth Games ever.

 Transport

-A four-lane flyway, 2.2 km stretch from Lodhi Road to trans-Yamuna, linking the Games Village to the Jawaharlal Nehru Stadium was constructed which reduced the travelling time between the village and the Stadium to six minutes.
+A four-lane flyway, 2.2 km stretch from Lodi Road to trans-Yamuna, linking the Games Village to the Jawaharlal Nehru Stadium was constructed which reduced the travelling time between the village and the Stadium to six minutes.

 In response to concerns over the large number of trains that pass by the Delhi metropolitan region daily, construction of road under-bridges and over-bridges along railway lines have been completed.
 To expand road infrastructure, flyovers, cloverleaf flyovers, and bridges were built to improve links for the Games and city in general.
 Road-widening projects were finished with an emphasis being placed on expanding national highways.
 To improve traffic flow on existing roads, plans were made to make both the inner and outer Ring roads signal free.

 To support its commitment to mass transport, nine corridors have been identified and were constructed as High Capacity Bus Systems (for example, one from Ambedkar Nagar to Red Fort).
 Six of these corridors were expected to be operational in 2010.
-Additionally, The Delhi Metro was expanded to accommodate more people and boost the use of public transport during the 2010 games.
+Additionally, The Delhi Metro was expanded to accommodate more people and boost the use of public transport during the event.
 The metro has extended to Gurgaon and the Noida area.
 For this large increase in the size of the network, Delhi Metro had deployed 14 tunnel boring machines.
 Radio Frequency Identification (RFID) was used to tag vehicles in venue parking lots to help organise mass parking and increase security.

 Indira Gandhi International Airport was modernised, expanded, and upgraded.
 Costing nearly $1.95 billion, Terminal 3 has increased airport passenger capacity to more than 37 million passengers a year by 2010.
 A new runway has been constructed, allowing for more than 75 flights an hour.
 At more than 4400 metres long, it is one of Asia's longest.
 The airport has been connected to the city via a six-lane expressway (Delhi–Gurgaon Expressway) and the $580 million Delhi Airport Metro Express line.